AIA Ohio Honor Awards

 The submissions for the AIA Ohio Gold Medal shall be made by the end of business on the day as determined by AIA Ohio in the Honor Award Call for Entries.
 Submissions shall be in compliance with the guidelines and requirements as established above and shall meet the following format restrictions:

-- Submissions shall be provided as a single PDF to AIA Ohio using the award software OpenWater.
+• Submissions shall be provided as a single PDF to AIA Ohio.
 The size of the PDF document, including any embedded photos, videos, etc. shall not exceed 8 MB.
 The candidate is responsible for verifying the document has been submitted online by the deadline.

-- The submission packet, excluding the four documents required by AIA Ohio, shall not exceed twenty two (22) pages.
+• The submission packet shall not exceed twenty two (22) pages.

-- The Board has the right to waive irregularities in the submissions, provided the irregularities are minor in nature and do not provide the candidate with a notable advantage over other candidates.
+• The Honor Awards Jury has the right to waive irregularities in the submissions, provided the irregularities are minor in nature and do not provide the candidate with a notable advantage over other candidates.
+Prior to the discussion of candidates, AIA Ohio staff shall complete the AIA Ohio submissions checklist and provide a copy to the Jury identifying any irregularities discovered in the submissions for consideration.

 Gold Medal Firm Honor Award

-The AIA Ohio Gold Medal Firm Award is the highest honor AIA Ohio can bestow on an architectural firm.
+The AIA Ohio Gold Medal Firm Award is the highest honor AIA Ohio can bestow on an architecture firm.
 The AIA Ohio Board of Directors confers this award, which recognizes the exemplary contributions and significant accomplishments of firms lead by AIA Ohio members.
-This award recognizes a firm’s ongoing commitment to a focus on design excellence, innovation in practice and design, or the advancement of firm culture, each of which contribute to the firm’s unique place as a leader in the profession.
-Through this Award, the Board of Directors recognizes exemplary efforts and significant accomplishments in one or more of the following criteria.
-Each of the categories shall be considered as equal pathways to achievement of the award.
-One category shall not be valued higher than another nor shall a category be unequally weighted in the evaluation process.
+This award recognizes a firm’s ongoing commitment to design, firm culture, or innovation, each of which contribute to the firm’s unique place as a leader in the profession.
+Through this Award, the Board of Directors recognizes exemplary efforts and significant accomplishments in two or more of the following criteria.
+Candidates shall clearly identify the categories under which they are submitting.
+One category shall not be valued higher than another when reviewing submissions, nor shall a category be unequally weighted in the evaluation process.

 Criteria Categories